 In this dialog box, you can run the local wizard to define local coordinate system to the local number.

-To run the wizard, select a local number other than "0", then click [Local Wizard...] button.
-Details of local setting using a camera are described in the following.
+To run the wizard, select a local number other than "0", then click <Local Wizard...> button.

+Details of local setting using a camera are described in 7.7 Local setting using a camera,